islashu/techtrekguide/git/How to push and pull.md

 ```

 ### Create a new local branch from which you can commit your message to
-Switch to the branch you want to commit to
+Switch to and create the branch, -M is to rename branch and if there is a duplicate, remove it and make this the only branch with that name
 ```
 git branch -M master
 ```